spothero/BarcodeHero-iOS/README.md

 For app projects, simply follow the [Apple documentation](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) on adding package dependencies to your app.

-### CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.

-We no longer support CocoaPods for versions later then `0.5.0`.
-If you require CocoaPods support, please open an issue.

 ## Usage

 You can easily generate a barcode by doing the following: